mialkin/docs/programming/feature-flags.md

 At the most basic level, they take the form of simple conditionals that determine the code path that will be executed.

+## How not to forget to turn on a feature flag

+- Create a task in a backlog
+- Set a deadline for the task
+- In task description specify important information that is necessary for turning feature flag on
+- Definition of done
+  - Feature flag is turned on by default
+  - Activation strategy is turned off

+## When to delete code that's no longer used

+- Create a task in a backlog
+- Definition of done
+  - Old code is removed
+  - Activation strategy is done and removed
+  - Feature flag is removed from administrative UI

 ## .NET client

 [↑ Unleash FeatureToggle Client for .Net](https://docs.getunleash.io/reference/sdks/dotnetv).